itsyouonline/testing/performance_testing/practical_example2.md

 ```

-3- Use the simple data writer listner offered by the jmeter to extract results on csv file. (ex: testing.csv)
+3- Use the simple data writer listner offered by the jmeter to extract results to csv file. (ex: testing.csv)

   ![JMeter1](simple_data_writer_listner.png)

-4- From inside bin directory: ../apache-jmeter-3.0/bin$ ./jmeter -g {location}/testing.csv -o {results_directory}
+4- Then from inside the bin directory: ../apache-jmeter-3.0/bin$ ./jmeter -g {location}/testing.csv -o {results_directory}
-   Note: the results_directory should always be empty
+   - Note: the results_directory should always be empty

 5- To view the jmeter report generator, open index.html in the results directory